 Failure to provide requested documentation may result in denial of leave.
 The Employer may attempt to clarify or authenticate the certification or may require additional certifications to support the need for leave.
 When leave is taken to care for a family member, the Employer may require the employee to provide documentation or a statement of family relationship (e.g., birth certificate or court document) and proof of the need to care for the family member.

 Utilization of Paid Leave.
 Generally, FMLA leave is unpaid.
 However, depending upon the circumstances, employees may be entitled to receive short-term disability, workers’ compensation benefits, paid family leave benefits, or other state-sponsored wage replacement benefits which pay a portion of normal compensation.
 These benefits will run concurrently with the employee’s unpaid leave.
 An employee who is eligible for these benefits may also choose to use accumulated paid leave during their approved unpaid leave.
-Employees may not receive more than 100% of salary at any time.
+Employees may not receive more than 100% of salary at any time. [municipality should include one of the following provisions: An employee will be required to use any available accumulated paid leave concurrently with the employee’s FMLA leave.
+OR An employee may choose to use any available accumulated paid leave concurrently with the employee’s FMLA leave.)

 Coordination with other Leave Policies.
 The period of time attributable to the employee’s absence due to any workers’ compensation, disability, or sick leave, will be counted against available leave under this policy to the extent permitted by law.
 In the event that additional family, medical or sick leave is available pursuant to state laws, this leave will also run concurrently with FMLA leave to the extent permitted by law.